pleasureman/testimprovement/article/docker_leads_software_test_innovation/english/doc.md

 ## 5.Docker and automation testing
 We can replace repetitive boring manual test tasks with automation test scripts.
 The cost of automation is the preparation and maintenance of automation codes.
 The benefit from automation is time saving of test execution.
 In short, if the benefit is greater than the cost, it is worth automating.
 Or only benefit is the improvement of the automation test skill of testers.
 The cost of automation is greatly decreased by rapid deployment, sharing of environment and other features of Docker.
 Many test tasks, which used not to be worth automating, have been worth automating.
 The efficiency of project is greatly enhanced.

 Is it necessary to improve automation tests if they run in VMs?
 Answer depends on a case by case basis.
 I don’t agree that all test tasks should be improved by Docker.
-If VM has meet test requirements, you need to evaluate the cost of the improvement by docker.
+If VM has meet test requirements, you need to evaluate the cost of the improvement by Docker.
 Time spent in studying Docker is considered as one of the costs.
 Whereas: if VM can’t meet the requirements, you can improve test tasks by Docker as soon as possible.

 ## 6.Limitation of Docker
 Build, Ship, and Run Any App, Anywhere.
 The sentence is a propaganda published by Docker authority.
 However, due to the characters of Docker itself, its usage scenarios have some limits.